REGISTRATION WILL BE AVAILABLE ON JUNE 1, 2014

 University Teaching Seminar

-- All new teaching faculty (tenured, tenure-eligible, lecturers, clinicians, and instructors) will meet for a morning dedicated to workshops and presentations on the topics of active learning, teaching with technology, and learning styles.
+- All new teaching faculty (tenured, tenure-eligible, lecturers, clinicians, and instructors) will meet for a morning dedicated to seminars about our ISU students, teaching, learning, and ISU policies.

 - New teaching assistants will convene in the morning for sessions specific to their teaching role.

-- All new teaching faculty and teaching assistants will meet for an afternoon of engaging workshops focusing on topics such as effective grading, classroom management, and preparing for the first day of class.
+- All new teaching faculty and teaching assistants will meet for an afternoon of engaging workshops focusing on topics such as: an introduction to the American classroom, engaging and supporting international students, technologies for teaching and learning, resources to support teaching at the library, effective grading, writing good test questions, incorporating writing into your class, classroom management, and preparing for the first day of class.

 Going Paperless to support Live Green!

-To shrink our paper trail the UTS schedule, and resources will be available online by August 1.
+To shrink our paper trail the University Teaching Seminar and New Faculty Orientation schedule, and resources will be available online by August 1.
 We ask that you choose to view the resources through a digital mobile device, or print out the information that would be helpful for your experience.
 To be fully committed to and engaged in making our campus, its operations, and initiatives as "green" as possible we encourage everyone's participation in the Live Green! campus-wide sustainability initiative.

 If you have any questions or problems, or if you anticipate requiring any accommodations, please contact: